SBA Loan Requirements: Does Your Business Qualify?

 You can borrow money for the following purposes:

-• Improve your home or business property to protect against future disasters
+• Improve your business property and assets to protect against future disasters

-• Working capital to survive a disaster until you’re able to resume normal operations
+• For working capital to survive a disaster until you’re able to resume normal operations

-• A key member of staff has been called to active duty as they are a military reservist
+• If a key member of staff has been called to active duty, as they are a military reservist

-Maximum loan amount, collateral needed, and repayment terms vary according to the reason you wish to take out the loan.
-There is no down payment requirement on an SBA Disaster Loan.
+The maximum loan amount, collateral needed, and repayment terms vary depending on the reason you wish to take out the loan.
+An SBA disaster loan does not require a down payment.

 You’re more likely to be approved by private lenders when you apply through the SBA loan program, thanks to the backing and guarantees provided by the Small Business Administration.
-There is a wide suite of options for company owners to choose from whether they wish to buy equipment, machinery, and real estate or expand their businesses abroad.
+There is a wide suite of options for company owners to choose from, whether they wish to buy equipment, machinery, or real estate to expand their businesses abroad.

-With the exception of the SBA Express Loans, it can take a few weeks to get your money through, and the SBA loan requirements can be extensive.
-So what if you need funding faster?
+With the exception of the SBA Express loans, it can take a few weeks to receive the money, and the SBA loan requirements can be extensive.
+Maybe you need funding faster, or possibly it's unlikely that your company will meet those loan requirements.

 Apply in just three minutes today to get the financing you need in as little as 24 hours.